datamol-io/molfeat/docs/developers/contribute.md

 ## Releasing a New Version

-To release a new version, code maintainers can use the `release` GitHub action.
-However, before releasing a new version, it is important to coordinate with the code owners to ensure that the release roadmap is followed and any critical pull requests have been merged.
+To release a new version, code maintainers publish a GitHub Release after coordinating with the code owners.
+The workflow builds and smoke-tests both distributions with uv, generates PEP 740 attestations, and publishes to PyPI through Trusted Publishing.
+The conda-forge feedstock remains supported: its update bot opens the version change after PyPI publication, and maintainers review the feedstock dependency and test changes separately.

 The release roadmap should be followed to ensure that the new version is stable, functional, and meets the requirements of the release.
 This includes proper testing, documentation, and ensuring backward compatibility where necessary.
 By following these guidelines, we can ensure that new versions are released smoothly and efficiently, with clear communication to our users and contributors.